ducciorocchini/imageRy/vignette/vignette.md

 detailed description of the data contained in the `imageRy` package is provided at
 <https://github.com/ducciorocchini/imageRy/blob/main/data_description.md>.

-It is possible to import single images by specifying the exact name of the file, or, as in this case, import all images with the same specified pattern, as long as they share the same extent and coordinate reference system.
+It is possible to import single images by specifying the exact name of the file, or, as in this case, import all images with the same specified pattern, as long as they share the same extent, resolution and coordinate reference system.
 After importing the images, an automatic plot is also provided.
+For convenience, we will also rename the band layers.

     dolom <- im.import("sentinel.dolomites")

 <img src="./images/im.import-1.png" alt="" style="display: block; margin: auto;" />

+    names(dolom) <- c("B2", "B3", "B4", "B8")

 Typing the name of the created object will return all the information of the image, including in this case: the class (which is a `SpatRaster`,